TeamHi-5/ClassDude/README.md

 # ClassDude
-ClassDude is an student management app with builtin chating system
+ClassDude is a student management app with builtin chating system